MobiSense/Ziggo-Device/docs/hardware-build.md

 #### SD card partition

-In order to boot the TSNPerf, you are supposed to have a micro SD card with >32GiB storage.
+In order to boot the Device, you are supposed to have a micro SD card with >32GiB storage.
 Then use:

 ```bash
 sudo apt-get install gparted